aromprg/WiFiManager/README.md

 ## Configuration Access Point

 To get the setup web page after connecting to the configuration Access Point, use [http://192.168.4.1](http://192.168.4.1) in a browser.
-If DNS is enabled (default), it is also possible to redirect any [http://xxx.xxx](http://xxx.xxx) address to the configuration portal.
+If DNS is enabled (default), it is also possible to redirect any [http://xxx.xxx](http://xxx.xxx) (**http*S*** doesn't redirect!) address to the configuration portal.

 ![config_portal.jpg](/doc/config_portal.jpg)

-On the configuration web page, you can select the found Wi-Fi networks.
+On the configuration web page, you can select the Wi-Fi networks that were found.

 ## Design